Sales Enablement 2 Comments

 Sales Automation is the act, practice or technique of using software to simplify, speed up or streamline the entire sales process or specific component activities such as customer tracking, forecasting, and inventory monitoring.

-Sales Cadence is the established sequence of activities (such as voice calls and emails) and the frequency at which your sales team engages a prospect or an account, as guided by data analytics.
+Sales Sequence is the established order of activities (such as voice calls and emails) and the frequency at which your sales team engages a prospect or an account, as guided by data analytics.

 Sales Champion is a prospect with influence and authority who also deeply understands and likes your product to the point of advocating for its adoption and success.